How To Easily Create Awesome Guitar Licks For Your Solos And Improvisations

 Many guitarists wait too long to start planning their next phrase.
 All the thinking starts at the last possible moment (usually on the last note of the current lick).
 This leaves you very little time to decide what to play next.
 You should start thinking much earlier.

-Example: If you improvise an 8-note phrase (Phrase A), do NOT wait until note 7 or 8 to plan your next phrase (Phrase B).
-Begin thinking about Phrase B as soon as your hands are in position to play the first note of Phrase A.
+Example: If you improvise an 8-note phrase, do NOT wait until note 7 or 8 to plan your next phrase.
+Begin thinking about the next phrase as soon as your hands are in position to play the first note of the first phrase.

-Let your hands play Phrase A on autopilot and free up your conscious mind to make the best musical choices for Phrase B.
+Let your hands play the first phrase on autopilot and free up your conscious mind to make the best musical choices for the next one.

 Lead Guitar Improvising Tip #2.
 Get More Out Of Each Phrase